 What are the Biggest Benefits of Noise Canceling Headsets?

 If you have a basic headset with little or no noise-canceling capabilities, as you talk to a caller, they will hear your voice, as well as the co-workers around you.
 This is very distracting to most callers.
 Any time there is silence during your conversation, your caller will hear your coworkers’ conversations word for word.
-With a good noise-canceling headset, your caller will hear your voice well above the background noise, and in those times of silence, they will only hear slight mumbling from coworkers in the background, instead of an entire conversation.
+With a good noise-canceling headset, your caller will hear your voice well above the background noise.
+During those times of silence, they will only hear slight mumbling from coworkers in the background, instead of an entire conversation.

-Plantronics HW291N Noise Canceling Headset
+Plantronics HW710 Noise Canceling Headset

 Microphone positioning is critical on older headsets that use a foam windscreen.
 A windscreen covers the microphones, making it impossible to know if you’re talking into the front or back microphone.
-By inadvertently twisting the microphone 180° and talking into the back side microphone, your headset will focus on your coworkers’ voices and attempt to cancel or reduce your voice.
+Inadvertently twisting the microphone 180° and talking into the back side microphone, your headset will focus on your coworkers’ voices and attempt to cancel or reduce your voice.
 Older headsets have a flat surface area for the microphone.
 When you speak certain letters of the alphabet, they hit the flat surface and sound distorted to your caller.
-The windscreen is a critical component to round out the flat edges and absorb those hard letters, making your voice sound clean, crisp, and clear.
+The windscreen is a critical component to round out the flat edges.
+This helps to absorb those hard letters, making your voice sound clean, crisp, and clear.

 Plantronics H51N Noise-Canceling Headset